Euophrys leipoldti: Taxonomy

 In Wayne Maddison's 2015 study of spider phylogenetic classification, the genus Euophrys was listed to the tribe Euophryini.
 First circumscribed by Simon in 1901, the tribe has also been known as Euophrydinae, but the original name is now more prevalent.
-It is a member of a subgroup of genera called Evophrydeae after the latter name.
-It is a member of the clade Saltafresia.
+It is a member of a subgroup of genera called Euophrydeae after the latter name, and a member of the clade Saltafresia.
 Analysis of protein-coding genes showed it was particularly related to Thorelliola.
 In 2016, Prószyński added the genus to a group of genera named Euopherines, named after the genus.
-This is a member of the supergroup of genera Euphryoida.
+This group is a member of the supergroup of genera Euphryoida.